 AMICUS BRIEF IN Schmidt v.
 City of norfolk

-The amicus brief urges the appellate court to recognize that the City of Norfolk’s use of the program constitutes a search under the Fourth Amendment — and is thus subject to constitutional scrutiny — because of the technology’s sprawling surveillance capabilities and its potential integration into a much broader surveillance ecosystem.
+The amicus brief urges the appellate court to recognize that the City of Norfolk’s use of the program constitutes a search under the Fourth Amendment — and is thus subject to constitutional scrutiny — because of the technology’s sprawling surveillance capabilities and its integration into a much broader surveillance ecosystem.

 Read the full brief here.